Japanese Dried Squid Snacks: Surume, Noshi-ika, and Saki-ika

-After grilling and cutting the whole dried squid into thin strips with hands, we Japanese typically eat the Surume, dipping it into the sauce made with mayonnaise and soy sauce.
+After grilling and cutting the whole dried squid into thin strips with hands, we Japanese eat the Surume strips typically dipping into a sauce of mayonnaise and soy sauce.
 If you want to know how to cook Surume dried sqiuds, this article will help.

-Speaking of the variety, there are 2 types of Noshi-ika, the unseasoned one and the sweet one mainly seasoned with salt, sugar, starch syrup, and honey, like the one in the above photo.
+As for the variety, Noshi-ika comes in 2 types, the unseasoned one and the salty sweet one sweetened with sugar, starch syrup, and honey, like what is in the above photo.

-Originally, this Japanese dried squid snack is made from broiled Surume, but nowadays many Japanese Saki-ika products are made using raw squid.As compared to the former, the latter is generally soft in texture.
+Originally, the main ingredient of this snack is grilled Surume, but in recent years many Saki-ika snacks are produced using raw squids.
+Compared to the former, the latter type is generally soft in texture.

-In Japan, many of the original Saki-ika products are sold by the name of “Surume Saki-ika (するめさきいか)”.On the other hand, many of those produced with raw squid have the name of “Soft Saki-ika (ソフトさきいか)”.
+In Japan, many of the Saki-ika snacks made from grilled Surume are sold by the name of “Surume Saki-ika (するめさきいか)”, while many of the ones made from raw squids have the name of “Soft Saki-ika (ソフトさきいか)”.

-Like Noshi-ika, Saki-ika is available in 2 types in Japan: one is seasoned with salt, sugar and so on, while others are unseasoned so that they can be eaten in the same way as Surume, dipping in mayonnaise or the mixture of mayo and soy sauce.
+Like Noshi-ika, Saki-ika is available in 2 types in Japan: one is seasoned with salt, sugar and so on, while the other type is unseasoned so they can be eaten in the same manner as Surume, dipping in mayonnaise or a mixture of mayo and soy sauce.